-The addition of Healthy Chef Organic Green Smoothie will also give you a rich source of probiotics, along with all the nutrients from organic green superfoods such as kale, spinach, alfalfa and broccoli.
+The addition of Healthy Chef Everyday Greens will also give you a rich source of probiotics, along with all the nutrients from organic green superfoods such as kale, spinach, alfalfa and broccoli.

 Other sources of probiotics are fermented foods such as tempeh, kombucha, miso, kefir, sauerkraut, kimchi and yoghurt, as well as in powdered or capsule form from health food stores.
-The addition of Healthy Chef Organic Green Smoothie will also give you a rich source of probiotics, along with all the nutrients from organic green superfoods such as kale, spinach, alfalfa and broccoli.
+The addition of Everyday Greens will also give you a rich source of probiotics, along with all the nutrients from organic green superfoods such as kale, spinach, alfalfa and broccoli.